 The Council of the municipality consists of 30 proportionally elected councillors and 30 ward councillors as determined in Provincial Notice No. 62 of 2005.
-Council has designated the Mayor, Speaker, Chief Whip and three Portfolio Chairpersons as full-time councillors in terms of Section 18(4) of the Municipal Structures Act, 1998.
+Council has designated the Mayor, Speaker, Chief Whip, three Portfolio Chairpersons and MPAC Chairperson as full-time councillors in terms of Section 18(4) of the Municipal Structures Act, 1998.

 The African National Congress is in the majority and the Economic Freedom Fighters is the official opposition party.
-The composition of political parties' representation within the municipality is as reflected below.
+The composition of political parties' representation within the municipality is as reflected by the table here below.